EdgrantHS/time-series-netlab-sop/docs/sylabus/README.md

 - Generate forecasts with confidence intervals
 - Handle missing data and outliers appropriately

-### Module 3: Machine Learning for Time Series and Introduction to TensorFlow or Keras

-Bridges traditional time series analysis with machine learning approaches, introducing modern ML frameworks.

-*What mentees should be able to DO:*
-- Transform time series problems into supervised learning.
-- Apply ML algorithms (Random Forest, XGBoost, SVR) to time series
-- Build basic neural networks using TensorFlow/Keras

 ### Module 4: LSTM, GRU, and Deep Learning

 Advanced module focusing on deep learning approaches designed for sequential data and time series forecasting.